-From Jordan’s bodged origin story through to his oddly disembodied head, it’s a huge misstep.
-Plot holes the entire Corps could fly through, laced with idiotic decisions from all species, add to a story that is rushed and doesn’t earn anything.
-Essentially it’s the story of three kids who are given barely any backstory dealing with extra-terrestrials in different ways.
-It is not the space opera we were hoping for.
-It’s barely a soap opera, though with dialogue that boils down to ‘you’re just afraid to admit you’re afraid’, you might think you were in one.
+Green Lantern is a wasted opportunity and an utter lemon of a movie.
+From Jordan’s bodged origin story through to his oddly disembodied head, it completely misses the mark.
+Plot holes the entire Corps could fly through are compounded by stupendously dumb decisions from supposedly experienced warriors.
+Essentially it’s the story of three kids dealing with extra-terrestrials in different ways.
+Space opera?
+You be forgiven for thinking you were watching a soap opera with dialogue that boils down to ‘you’re just afraid to admit you’re afraid’.